Risk management

 Opportunities and management

 Bilia has strong results in the annual employee survey compared to other companies.
 Bilia focuses on maintaining and further improving the environment for our key persons and employees, so as to be an attractive employer.
+Bilia aims to increase the proportion of women in the organisation in order to contribute to a more gender-equal industry.
 Bilia is actively working with schools to help make the automotive engineering profession more attractive and to help ensure a good quality of the training on offer.

 Risks related to facilities and environment